IvanYerkinov/Spring-Intensive/junior-proposal.md

 ## Description

-This is a new project I will be starting.
-The goal of this project is to create a program that uses a Markov Chain to generate images.
-I want to do this because it is a technical project that focuses on using a program to create things via probability and it expands on all the concepts I have studied in programing thus far.
+The goal of this project is to create a program that will analyze the color composition of images and output the result of the analysis to the user.
+Furthermore the program will also recommend a color palette that would work well in accommodating the images that it analyzed.

+This project is built for artists and web-designers.
+It will allow them to check the color composition of their images and get color palettes that are created specifically just for their work.

 ## Challenges I Anticipate

-The hardest part of this project will be manipulating image files to both read and write pixels into and from them.
-Also making the program output coherent images rather than ones created through pure probability.
-Optimizing the program to run quickly would also be another challenge faced throughout the entirety of the project.
+The hardest part of the program I feel would be writing the math that would be used to analyze the images as well as the program that creates the color palette.
+Since both require specific math around colors, the use of which is intrinsically tied to the human eye and artist interpretation.

 ## Skateboard

-Build a program that takes in one image and outputs an image based on the structure of the first.
+Build a program that takes in one image and outputs a basic analysis on the average color of the image, the absolute average color, the most prevalent color, and least prevalent color.
 **Start coding and finish “Skateboard” feature before beginning “Bike”.**

 ## Bike
-Allow the program to take in multiple images to build one.
+Build the program that will output a suggested color palette for the image(s).

 ## Car
-Allow the user to set N length of the markov chain, and the dimensions of the output image.
+Integrate the program into a website, into which users can upload images to get this sort of analysis.

 ## Wireframes